-Welcome to school year 2009-2010!
+Welcome to school year 2010-2011!
 Education is a team effort, and we know that students, parents, teachers, and other staff members all working together can make this a wonderfully successful year for our students.

-The Celeste I.S.D.
-Student Handbook is designed to provide a resource for some of the basic information that you and your child will need during the school year.
+The Celeste Elementary Student Handbook is designed to provide a resource for some of the basic information that you and your child will need during the school year.
 In an effort to make it easier to use, the handbook is divided into two sections:

-Section I-REQUIRED NOTICES AND INFORMATION FOR PARENTS-with notices that the district must provide to all parents, as well as other information to assist you in responding to school-related issues.
-We encourage you to take some time to closely review this section of the handbook; and
+Section I-PARENTAL RIGHTS AND RESPONSIBILITIES-with information to assist you in responding to school-related issues.
+We encourage you to take some time to closely review this section of the handbook.

-Section II-INFORMATION FOR STUDENTS AND PARENTS-organized alphabetically by topic for quick access when searching for information on a specific issue.
+Section II-OTHER IMPORTANT INFORMATION FOR STUDENTS AND PARENTS-organized alphabetically by topic for quick access when searching for information on a specific issue.